This text is translated into Russian by google automatic human level neural machine.

 The trade turnover between Russia and Vietnam in 2017 grew by 35% and peaked at 1991 year, Russian Foreign Minister Sergei Lavrov said.
 In 2017, the turnover of Vietnam and the countries of the Eurasian Union in 2017 amounted to 5,9 billion dollars, the bulk of this amount fell to Russia, 5,35 billion.
 Prior to this, over the past few years, the volume of trade has stagnated at the level of 4 billion.
 The sharp increase is due to the fact that in 2015 Vietnam signed an agreement on a free trade zone with the Eurasian Economic Union, Lavrov stressed.
 Recall, the agreement came into force in 2016 year.
 The growth of trade in fact occurs precisely for those commodity positions for which mutual import duties have been canceled, says Vladimir Mazyrin, head of the Center for the Study of Vietnam and ASEAN.
 The cancellation of duties has already touched 43% of all commodity items, it should affect 59% of positions.

-Russia and Vietnam have designated the desired goal in foreign trade in 2010, during the visit of the then Russian President Dmitry Medvedev to Vietnam: by 2020, the trade turnover should amount to 10 billion dollars.
-There is no statistics for 2018 yet, but there is a hope that with further liberalization of trade, trade will grow rapidly, and by 2020 year, if not to the planned figure, then at least to the level of 8-9 billion dollars, says Mazyrin.
-At the same time, it is time to overfulfill the plan, in cooperation with Vietnam so far, other countries are leading.
-So, the trade turnover with the USA and the EU countries exceeded 50 billion dollars, with China - went to the bar of 100 billion dollars, recalls Mazyrin.
+Russia and Vietnam outlined the desired target in foreign trade turnover back in 2010, during the visit of the then Russian President Dmitry Medvedev to Vietnam: by 2020, the trade turnover should reach $ 10 billion.
+There are no statistics for 2018 yet, but there is hope that with the further liberalization of trade, trade will grow rapidly, and by 2020 it will reach, if not the target, then at least $ 8-9 billion, Mazyrin says.
+At the same time, it is time to overfulfill the plan; other countries are still leading in cooperation with Vietnam.
+Thus, trade with the US and EU countries exceeded $ 50 billion, with China - approached the level of $ 100 billion, recalls Mazyrin.